 Vector Embeddings

-This is why it is important to use the same vectorizer for all your data to ensure it is in the respective vector space.
+This is why it is important to use the same embedding model for all your data to ensure it is in the respective vector space.

 Vector embeddings numerically capture the semantic meaning of the objects in relation to other objects.
 Thus, similar objects are grouped together in the vector space, which means the closer two objects, the more similar they are.

 For now, let’s consider a simpler example with numerical representations of words - also called word vectors.
-In the following image, you can see the words “Wolf” and “Dog” close to each other because dogs are direct descendants of wolfs.
+In the following image, you can see the words “Wolf” and “Dog” close to each other because dogs are direct descendants of wolves.
 Close to the dog, you can see the word “Cat,” which is similar to the word “Dog” because both are animals that are also common pets.
-But further away, on the right-hand side of the illustrated vector space, you can see words that represent fruit, such as “Apple” or “Banana”, which are close to each other but further away from the animal terms.
+But further away, on the right-hand side, you can see words that represent fruit, such as “Apple” or “Banana”, which are close to each other but further away from the animal terms.

 Vector Search